juxt/aero/README.md

 ### Use environment variables sparingly

-We suggest using environment variables sparingly, the way Unix intends, and not to [go mad](http://12factor.net/config).
+We suggest using environment variables sparingly, the way Unix intends, and not [go mad](http://12factor.net/config).
 After all, we want to keep configuration explicit and intentional.

+Also, see these arguments [against](https://gist.github.com/telent/9742059).

 ### Use edn